Cara Takakjian Named HFA Associate Dean of Diversity, Equity, and Inclusion

 “I really want to make sure the first-year students connect not just with faculty and each other, but with graduating Opportunity Scholars, too.
 That sort of relationship is crucial,” Takakjian explains.
 “UMass is so big.
 I think creating ways for students to connect in these smaller, more intimate ways can be invaluable.”

-To learn more about HFA diversity, equity, and inclusion initiatives, visit umass.edu/hfa/diversity-equity-inclusion.
+To learn more about HFA diversity, equity, and inclusion initiatives, visit the HFA Diversity, Equity, and Inclusion website.